Skip to main content

 Friday, September 20, at 12:45

 As the quantum computing industry continues its rapid growth, the need to distribute quantum information across networks is becoming increasingly pressing.
 However, the fragility of quantum states makes quantum networking a challenging problem, especially when the quantum bits (qubits) comprise microwave photons, which rapidly thermalize at ambient conditions.
-In this colloqium, I will introduce quantum computing, superconducting quantum qubits, and strategies for networking qubits using quantum transducers, which are devices that can convert the frequency of individual photons a single-photon basis.
+In this colloquium, I will introduce quantum computing, superconducting quantum qubits, and strategies for networking qubits using quantum transducers, which are devices that can convert the frequency of individual photons in a single-photon basis.
 Although these devices invariably lead to the transmission of imperfect quantum states, there is nonetheless a possibility for high quality quantum networks via techniques such as entanglement heralding and distillation.

 Grain-scale dynamics and force transmission in sticking and slipping granular materials: effects of friction and grain shape